Dollar retreats further as US inflation slows – 11/15/2022 at 10:09 p.m.

 Over one year, it reached 8.0%, its lowest level since July 2021.

-“This figure was very moderate”, commented Ivan Asensio, of Silicon Valley Bank, and confirms the deceleration of inflation, after the consumer price index CPI, which also emerged on Thursday at a lower level. than anticipated.
+“This figure was very moderate”, commented Ivan Asensio, of Silicon Valley Bank, and confirms the deceleration of inflation, following the consumer price index CPI, which also emerged on Thursday at a lower level. than anticipated.

 “Equity markets reacted positively” to the news, “and the direct consequence is that the most risk-sensitive currencies also rose,” added the analyst, recalling “that the correlation between equity markets and foreign exchange has been very strong this year.